 4) Definition of a measurement and performance benchmark for quality-of-life indicators in smart cities, and possible regulation and communication mechanisms that can be followed for good urban governance.

-5) The experiences of developed countries that have built smart cities.
+5) The experiences of developed countries that have built smart cities, focusing on smart city solutions and effects, construction and operation modes, management institutions and mechanisms, personnel allocation and training, etc.

 6) Creation of a national ecosystem that will include all stakeholders involved in defining national road-safety policy.